alexRyan719/playground-hbgs278s/intro.md

 These are exaggerations, as what computers need to do is much simpler as far as tasks go.
 At the basic level, computers are just locating, calculating, or saving data.
 That's it.
 We've come so far as to be able to represent just about anything as data.

-# I recommend this video on YouTube: https://www.youtube.com/watch?v=X8Vu-nEtMVA
+# If you get stuck, I recommend the video I made streaming the creation of this playground: https://www.youtube.com/watch?v=X8Vu-nEtMVA

 # Live Python Examples